Heritage 22 Revolver Review | A Reliable Firearm With Old West Vibes!

 Maintaining the Heritage Rough Rider 22

 I've used several single-action revolvers, and the Rough Riders 22 is one of my favorites in terms of maintenance.
-I clean it after each shooting session.
+I clean the revolver after each shooting session.
 I wipe the outside with a damp cloth and then apply a few drops of CLP or gun oil to the moving parts inside.
 Here are some quick maintenance tips that I use.

 • Start by emptying the chamber and fully unloading the revolver.